Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/premium/guide.fr-fr.md

 The [classic multi-attach](/pages/public_cloud/compute/classic_block_multi_az_limitations#introduction) is not supported yet for MKS clusters on regions with multiple availability zones, since the currently available file systems (ext(2,3,4), xfs and btrfs) can be subject to data corruptions if volumes are attached to multiple instances.

 To create a volume on MKS Standard, use the same process as a [Free Managed Kubernetes cluster](/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume).

+### Reset kubeconfig

+At the moment, it is not possible to reset your kubeconfig file.

 ## Getting started